whitep4nth3r/whitep4nth3r/README.md

 ### ✨ Beginning 2021

-In February 2021, I'll be joining [Contentful](https://www.contentful.com/) as a Developer Evangelist.
+In January 2021, I'll be joining [Contentful](https://www.contentful.com/) as a Developer Evangelist.
 I am incredibly lucky to be turning my hobbies and passions that have developed over the year into a full time endeavour - where my mission is to promote accessibility and inclusivity in technology and STEM, whilst supporting a great product.

 As a bonus, I'll be streaming live music improvisation streams in place of my spare-time technology streams.